Table of Contents

 Can ovarian cancer be prevented or avoided?

-- BRCA1 or BRCA2 gene mutations
+- Having the BRCA1 or BRCA2 genes

-Despite these risk factors, any woman can develop ovarian cancer.
+Any woman can develop ovarian cancer.
 Studies show that some things can reduce your risk, such as:

 - Giving birth